 Learning Design Live is a distinct area of the event specifically focused on learning tech design.
 It delivers in-depth advice and allows you to share ideas with other design specialists.
 The seminars explore and uncover the hottest trends within the Learning Design industry.

 Seminar: Using the SCORM model to embed serious games within e-learning programmes

 Skillcast CCO and Co-founder, Catriona Razic was joined by Simon Truckle our Head of Consultancy for a 30-minute seminar at Learning Design Live.

 We explained how you can successfully build serious games that use the SCORM model to communicate with Learning Management Systems.

 - How our approach drives user engagement and adaptive content

 - How our innovative use of confidence levels can feed into people analytics/competency mapping

 Our World of Learning serious game

-The showcased game was based around appropriate use of personal information and social media in the workplace.
+The showcased game was based on the appropriate use of personal information and social media in the workplace.
 Those who score high enough will earn an "I Love Learning" t-shirt.

 Want to find out more about gamified learning?